thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **revertCommit**
 > RevertResponse revertCommit(revertCommitRequest)

   Version: 9.2.0.cl or later   Reverts TML objects to a previous commit specified in the API request.
-Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
+Requires `DATAMANAGEMENT` (**Can manage data**) privilege.
 In the API request, specify the `commit_id`.
 If the branch name is not specified in the request, the API will consider the default branch configured on your instance.
 By default, the API reverts all objects.
 If the revert operation fails for one of the objects provided in the commit, the API returns an error and does not revert any object.

 ### Example